-10 years ago, the word overshirt didn't exist.
-Today it is on everyone's lips.
-Between the work jacket and the shirt, the overshirt rides the trend and meets new market expectations.
+10 years ago, the word overshirt did not exist.
+Today, it is on everyone's lips.
+Between the work jacket and the shirt, the overshirt is riding the trend and meeting the new expectations of the market.
 We explain why.

 The history of the overshirt

 The origin of the overshirt remains unclear.
-However, there are a few theories that would explain his arrival in our locker room.
+However, there are a few theories that would explain its arrival in our locker rooms.

-For some, the overshirt appeared for the first time in the 1930s.
-The American Navy used it to dress the first CPOs (Chief Petty Officers).
+For some, the overshirt would have appeared for the first time in the 1930s.
+The American Navy used it to dress the first CPO (Chief Petty Officer).
 It was a thick shirt with pockets on the chest.
-We know this date because bargain hunters of the time managed to obtain them from military surpluses.
+We know this date because bargain hunters of the time had managed to get some in military surplus.

 Richard Widmark in a CPO shirt in the 1949 film Down to the Sea in Ships.
 Image via Classic Sailor

-For others, it would be an adaptation of the BDU (Battle Dress Uniform) shirts used by the American army since the 1980s as combat uniforms.
+Others say it is an adaptation of the BDU (Battle Dress Uniform) shirts used by the US Army as combat uniforms since the 1980s.

 Moreover, in one of these articles, David showed you one of these historic overshirts that he had found on Brut Clothing.